 Ask your child to tell you about their art rather than praise it.

-“Oh, thats so pretty!”
+“Oh, that’s so pretty!”
 Is the end of the activity – “Tell me about it!” opens the door for them to start talking about their creative process.
-It teaches them about method and also gives them a sense of ownership and pride in their work.
+It teaches them about methods and also gives them a sense of ownership and pride in their work.

 A creative life is an amplified life.
 It’s a bigger life, a happier life, an expanded life, and a hell of a lot more interesting life.
 Living in this manner—continually and stubbornly bringing forth the jewels that are hidden within you—is a fine art, in and of itself.”

 ― Elizabeth Gilbert, Big Magic, Creative Living Beyond Fear

 If you liked this post, you might also like Elizabeth Antonia On Encouraging A Creative Childhood + There’s No Place Like Home